Adding Monitors Manually

 The last page allows you to edit settings for the newly created monitors.
 The page contains three tabs that match the Parameters/Results Pane tabs.
-You can skip this step and change any monitor or application parameter from Parameters/Results Pane at any time after the New Monitor wizard is closed.
+You can skip this step and change any monitor or template parameter from Parameters/Results Pane at any time after the New Monitor wizard is closed.
 However, some monitors require initial manual configuration and may start in Down state if not configured.

 Select the monitor on the page left side and review and/or modify its parameters.